 Clean architecture is a software design philosophy that separates the elements of a design into ring levels.
 An important goal of clean architecture is to provide developers with a way to organize code in such a way that it encapsulates the business logic but keeps it separate from the delivery mechanism.

 The main rule of clean architecture is that code dependencies can only move from the outer levels inward.
 Code on the inner layers can have no knowledge of functions on the outer layers.
 The variables, functions and classes (any entities) that exist in the outer layers can not be mentioned in the more inward levels.
 It is recommended that data formats also stay separate between levels.

 Clean architecture was created by Robert C. Martin and promoted on his blog, Uncle Bob.
-Like other software design philosophies, clean architecture attempts to provide a methodology to use in coding in order to make it easier to develop quality code that performs better is easier to change, update and has fewer dependencies.
+Like other software design philosophies, clean architecture attempts to provide a cost-effective methodology that makes it easier to develop quality code that will perform better, is easier to change and has fewer dependencies.

 Visually, the levels of clean architecture are organized into an unspecified number of rings.
 The outer levels of the rings are lower level mechanisms and the inner, higher levels contain policies and entities.